 Part of the criteria for becoming designated as a Rustic Road in Wisconsin has to do with vegetation (Wisconsin Legislature: Trans-RR 1.04).
 This webpage is intended to provide an introduction to some of the basic components of vegetation management along rustic roads.

 Wisconsin Legislature: Trans-RR 1.11 links to vegetation maintenance rules specific to rustic roads.
 The following information and links address vegetation maintenance topics in more detail for consideration and are also provided for educational purposes.

-A non-native species to the ecosystem that causes economic, environmental or human health harm
+Invasive species are a non-native species to the ecosystem that causes economic, environmental, or human health harm.

 The Wisconsin invasive species rule (Wis.
 Admin.
-Code NR 40) is aimed to prevent new invasive species from getting to Wisconsin, and enables quick action to control or eradicate those invasive species that are here but have not yet become established.
+Code NR 40) aims to prevent new invasive species from getting to Wisconsin, and enables quick action to control or eradicate those invasive species that are here but have not yet become established.

-An aesthetically pleasing blend of native grasses and broad-leafed plants that tolerate a wide range of soil types and growing conditions that are beneficial for wildlife and erosion control purposes
+Native plant species are plants that are naturally occurring to a particular ecosystem.
+Prairies are a combination of specific native grasses and flowering plants that tolerate a wide range of soil types and growing conditions that are beneficial for wildlife and erosion control purposes.

 Trees and Shrubs

 Trees and shrubs can provide structure and visual interest to a rustic road.
 Trees and shrubs should be maintained at the level necessary for the safety of the traveling public, while still preserving the rustic character of the road.
 This includes pruning properly and removing trees when necessary for safety or protection of the traveling public, health of the tree or removal of an invasive species.